wdawson/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 **Modify the existing theme**

-If you want to add on top of okta theme, just edit https://github.com/okta/okta-signin-widget/blob/master/assets/sass/okta-theme.scss and add any CSS to the bottom of the file.
+If you want to add on top of the Okta theme, just edit [okta-theme.scss](https://github.com/okta/okta-signin-widget/blob/master/assets/sass/okta-theme.scss) and add any CSS to the bottom of the file.
-If you want to add on top of base theme, edit https://github.com/okta/okta-signin-widget/blob/master/assets/sass/okta-sign-in.scss and add any CSS to the bottom of the file.
+If you want to add on top of the base theme, edit [okta-sign-in.scss](https://github.com/okta/okta-signin-widget/blob/master/assets/sass/okta-sign-in.scss) and add any CSS to the bottom of the file.

 **Create a new theme**

 If you'd like to create an entirely new theme:

-1. Add a new SCSS file here: <https://github.com/okta/okta-signin-widget/tree/master/assets/sass>.
+1. Add a new SCSS file to [assets/sass](https://github.com/okta/okta-signin-widget/tree/master/assets/sass) folder.

-2. If your SCSS file is called `custom-theme.scss`, add
+2. If your SCSS file is called, for example, `custom-theme.scss`, add

 `<link href="css/custom-theme.css" type="text/css" rel="stylesheet"/>`

-as the last CSS to <https://github.com/okta/okta-signin-widget/blob/master/buildtools/templates/index.tpl>
+as the last CSS to [index.tpl](https://github.com/okta/okta-signin-widget/blob/master/buildtools/templates/index.tpl).

-3. Finally, modify all occurrences of `okta-theme` to `custom-theme` in <https://github.com/okta/okta-signin-widget/blob/master/Gruntfile.js>
+3. Finally, modify all occurrences of `okta-theme` to `custom-theme` in [Gruntfile.js](https://github.com/okta/okta-signin-widget/blob/master/Gruntfile.js).

 ##### CSS customization examples